IBM/serverless-home-automation/README.md

 *Architecture flow*
 1. User says a command into the microphone, or sends a text to the Twilio SMS number
-2. User input is captured and embedded in an HTTP POST request triggering an Openwhisk sequence
+2. User input is captured and embedded in an HTTP POST request triggering an IBM Cloud Functions sequence
-3. The first Openwhisk action in the sequence forwards the audio to Speech to Text service, and waits for the response
+3. The first IBM Cloud Functions action in the sequence forwards the audio to Speech to Text service, and waits for the response
-4. Transcription is forwarded to the second Openwhisk action
+4. Transcription is forwarded to the second IBM Cloud Functions action
-5. Openwhisk action 2 calls the Conversation service to analyze the user's text input, again waits for the response
+5. IBM Cloud Functions action 2 calls the Conversation service to analyze the user's text input, again waits for the response
-6. Conversation service result is forwarded to final Openwhisk action
+6. Conversation service result is forwarded to final IBM Cloud Functions action
-7. Final openwhisk action publishes a entity/intent pair (fan/turnon for example) to the IoT MQTT broker
+7. Final IBM Cloud Functions action publishes a entity/intent pair (fan/turnon for example) to the IoT MQTT broker
 8. MQTT client subscribed on Raspberry Pi receives and interprets result
 9. Raspberry Pi transmits corresponding RF signal to adjust outlet state